wttech/aet/documentation/src/main/wiki/ClickModifier.md

 #### Click Modifier

 Click Modifier allows to perform a click action on some element on the page.
-When the element is not found (e.g. because of the improper xpath value) warning will be logged but the test will be passed to the next steps.
+When the element has not been found (e.g. because of an improper xpath value) a warning message will be logged but the test will be passed to next steps.

 Module name: **click**